What you got, son, I call it shinin on

 Wendy Torrance is also much better developed than Shelley Duvall’s portrayal in the film, because she is a main point of view character.
 The inner conflict between her love of Jack and her need to protect Danny and herself can lead to some frustrating decisions, but she herself acknowledges when she is being irrational.
 Divorce is not so clean cut, especially not when your partner is an alcoholic with anger issues.
 And it becomes impossible when you are trapped together and your partner is trying to kill you.
 Wendy’s psychological and physical strength when grappling with an insane Jack later in the novel is a great representation of a mother drawing upon superhuman strength to protect their child.

 The Shining is a classic King novel, full of slow building dread, rich character development (Dick Halloran is a personal favourite, especially when he shows up in IT), and many Checkov’s guns (the boiler, the snow mobiles).
-As in IT, King includes a rich history of depravity for the Overlook Hotel through old files that Jack finds in the basement.
+As in IT), King includes a rich history of depravity for the Overlook Hotel through old files that Jack finds in the basement.
 As always King sometimes has a tendency to ramble on at some points, but as always the extra development and background is worth it in the end.
 And the ending of The Shining is one of King’s better endings, which are usually a bit lackluster.
-Now, time for my King rank-o-meter, that I have just now decided to add to every time I finish one of his novels.

 Sometimes human places create inhuman monsters